limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 |_http-title: The Ether
 ```

 As usual, let's start with the web service.
-Here's what I saw in the browser when I navigated to it.
+This is how the site looks like in my browser.

 ![landing page](/assets/images/posts/evilscience-walkthrough/evilscience-1.png){: style="display: block"}
 ![landing page](/assets/images/posts/evilscience-walkthrough/evilscience-3.png){: style="display: block"}